Cernerman-dot/Lancer_RPG-Battlegroup/README.md

 # starseclancer
-A mod for Starsector that introduced elements of the Lancer RPG setting.
+A mod for Starsector that introduces elements of the Lancer RPG setting.